davidraider/zxp_signer/README.md

 * The temporary `manifest.xml` is **updated** to point to the new, binary `.jsxbin` file before the ZXP package is created.

 This process ensures that your final ZXP file contains the compiled, obfuscated `.jsxbin` code, providing a strong layer of protection for your intellectual property without modifying your source project.

+---

+## 🛣️ Future Roadmap & Development Plans 💡

+We are continually enhancing the ZXP Signer Tool to support more complex build workflows and integrate with modern development platforms, facilitating its role in **video automation platforms** and CI/CD pipelines.

+### 1. Integration & Automation Focus (API/CLI)

+* **REST API Endpoints:** Develop secure, dedicated endpoints to trigger the full build/sign/obfuscate workflow programmatically.
+This is essential for integrating the ZXP creation step into **Continuous Integration/Continuous Deployment (CI/CD) pipelines** or custom web platforms.
+* **Command-Line Interface (CLI):** Introduce a fully featured CLI mode to allow developers to execute all functions (signing, cert creation, JSXBIN) from a terminal without relying on the web interface.
+* **Adobe Exchange Submission Hook:** Investigate adding a final step to automatically validate and push the signed ZXP file to the Adobe Exchange Partner API upon successful build.

+### 2. ExtendScript Obfuscation Enhancements

+* **Manifest.xml Path Validation:** Implement better front-end checks to ensure the `ScriptPath` referenced in `manifest.xml` actually exists before starting the build.
+* **Source Map Generation for Debugging:** Explore methods to generate obfuscation source maps (if technically feasible/compatible) for a development/debug build to allow for local error tracking without revealing production code.
+* **JavaScript Engine (CEP/UXP) Modernization:** As Adobe transitions panels to UXP/modern JavaScript, explore support for modern JS bundling (e.g., Webpack/Rollup) within the packaging process, rather than relying solely on legacy JSX/JSXBIN.

+### 3. User Experience & Reliability

+* **Persistent Certificate Management:** Implement a more robust system for saving and managing multiple certificate profiles locally (separate from browser local storage), which would be password-protected on disk.
+* **Detailed Build Logs:** Improve log granularity, including timestamping for each major step (Copy, JSXBIN, Cert Creation, Sign, Verify) to assist in troubleshooting build failures.
+* **Cross-Platform UI Testing:** Ensure the Node/Express web UI remains fully responsive and functional across major operating systems (Windows, macOS).